principlebrothers/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-**Portfolio** is a web app designed to showcase projects, skills and to help recuiter people interested in your work to contact you.
+**Portfolio** is a web app designed to showcase projects, skills and to help recuiters and  people interested in the works to contact me.

 ## 🛠 Built With <a name="built-with"></a>